tencentyun/qcloud-documents/product/安全服务/网络安全（大禹）/BGP高防IP/BGP高防IP操作指导_intl.md

 **Step 1: Log in to the console and go to the High Defense IP Configuration page**

-Log in to the "Dayu Network Security" console.
+Log in to the **[Dayu Network Security](https://console.cloud.tencent.com/dayu/bgpip)** console.
 On the "BGP High Defense IP" control page, find the high defense IP instance of the business you enabled and deployed on Tencent Cloud, and then click the instance ID to go to the configuration page.

 ![](https://mc.qcloudimg.com/static/img/3fa91839afbc62d81a7960500a4a5920/image.png)